golgoth31/gitcomm/Readme.md

 1. Separate subject from body with a blank line
 2. Limit the subject line to 72 characters
-3. Capitalize the subject line
+3. Capitalize the subject line by default
 4. Do not end the subject line with a period
 5. ~~Use the imperative mood in the subject line~~ // That rule is for user impl
 6. Wrap the body at 72 characters.
 Limit the body length to 320 characters